VulcanShot/csQuery/README.md

 // Calls the callback for every entity.
 The callback will be pased the CBaseEntity and the index of it in the array as an argument.
 QueryArray EachWithIndex(function callback);

-// Set the given KeyValue to the given Value QueryArray SetKeyValue(string key, object value);
+// Set the given KeyValue.
+QueryArray SetKeyValue(string key, object value);

-// Hides the entities by setting their rendermodes to 10 (Don't render) and, if not asked otherwise, solidity to 0 (Not solid)
+// Hides the entities by setting their rendermodes to 10 (Don't render) and, if not asked otherwise, solidity to 0 (Not solid).
 QueryArray Hide(bool removeCollisions = true);
-// Shows the entities by setting their rendermodes and collisionmodes to the default/given ones QueryArray Show(int rendermode = 0, int collisions = 6);
+// Shows the entities by setting their rendermodes and collisionmodes to the default/given ones.
+QueryArray Show(int rendermode = 0, int collisions = 6);

 // Fires the given input (action) of the entities passing several optional parameters if given.